Special Agent Robert William Conners | Federal Bureau of Investigation

 Terry was born in Pomona, California on July 24, 1948 to William George and Rayma May (Waugh) Hereford.
-After high school, he served in the United States Army Airborne.
-He was wounded in action in Viet Nam and received a Purple Heart.
-He then attended San Diego Mesa College, San Diego State University, and the United States International University.
-He earned an Associate Degree in Business Management, a Bachelor of Science Degree in Psychology, and a Master’s Degree in Clinical Psychology.
-Terry entered the FBI in December 1979.
+After high school, on September 9, 1965, he joined the United States Army and served in the Airborne.
+Terry was wounded in action in Vietnam, received a Purple Heart, and was honorably discharged.
+He then attended San Diego Mesa College, San Diego State University, and the United States International University where he earned an Associate Degree in Business Management, a bachelor’s degree in Psychology, and a master’s degree in Clinical Psychology.
+He was the Director of Psychological Services at Encintas Hospital in San Diego before joining the FBI in December 1979.
 Special Agent Hereford was assigned to the San Diego Division until December 1980 when he was transferred to Chicago.
-He was a licensed commercial pilot and resided in Wheaton, Illinois with his wife Nancy and four children.
+He was a licensed commercial pilot and resided in Wheaton, Illinois with his wife Nancy and children, Rebekah (7), Samuel (5), Mary (4), and Jeremiah (1).

 Special Agent Michael James Lynch | Federal Bureau of Investigation